Class Notes

 Ron Hammerle '64 appeared in the world premiere of the documentary "The Janes" at the 2022 Sundance Film Festival.
 Oscar-nominated filmmaker Tia Lessin's work describes abortion in the pre-legal days of the 1960s and the underground abortion referral networks operated by "The Janes" of Chicago and the Clergy Consultation Service on Abortion (CCS).
 Ron served as the administrator of the Chicago CCS and, later, co-director of Women's Services in New York City, after legalization.

-Judy Moffett '64 has signed a contract with Fairwood Press, which will reprint her science-fiction trilogy, "Holf Ground," in 2026.
+Judy Moffett '64 has signed a contract with Fairwood Press, which will reprint her science-fiction trilogy, "Holy Ground," in 2026.
 Judy's trilogy consists of novels "The Ragged World," "Time, Like an Ever-Rolling Stream," and "The Bird Shaman."
 The first two works were named notable books by the New York Times in 1991 and 1992.
-[2024]
+[PHOTO] [2024]

 class of 1965